burntcustard/DeskBot-Zero/setup.md

-Work in progress instructions for setting up and using the robot via an external PC with a microSD card reader and WiFi.
+Instructions for setting up and using the robot, and training the neural network, via an external PC (host machine) with a microSD card reader and WiFi.

-These are written to work on any Unix based OS, but the general ideas would work with a Windows PC.
+These are written to work on any Unix based OS, but the general ideas would also work with Windows or macOS.

+First, clone this repository to the main machine (not the Raspberry Pi), then...

 ### Headless Raspberry Pi Zero setup